itbellix/baton-robotic-rehab/README.md

 ## Features
 When rehabilitating from rotator cuff tears, physiotherapy aims at gaining a large range of motion while avoiding injuries to the healing tendon(s).
 A robot that interacts with patients at this stage needs to have insights into the inner functioning of the human tissues.
 Our innovation consists in considering a [state-of-the-art biomechanical model of the human shoulder](https://simtk.org/projects/scapulothoracic) to extract:
+- _muscle activations_ during physical human-robot interaction (through a model-based [rapid muscle redundancy solver](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0295003));
 - _strain maps_, which give insights into how tendons are elongated during the rehabilitation movement (as a consequence of the position of the patient, and of the activation in the corresponding muscles);
 - _skeletal dynamics_, capturing the way in which the human position evolves as a function of torques applied to the human model.

-These two elements are combined in an optimal control problem that can be solved efficiently in 0.12 s over a time horizon of 1 s divided into 10 steps.
+These elements are combined in an optimal control problem that can be solved efficiently in 0.12 s over a time horizon of 1 s divided into 10 steps.

-We exploit a customized version of OpenSimAD that allows us to retrieve a differentiable expression for the dynamics of the original OpenSim model, and can be natively interfaced with CasADi.
+To efficiently consider human skeletal dynamics, we exploit a [customized version](https://github.com/itbellix/opensimAD) of [OpenSimAD](https://github.com/antoinefalisse/opensimAD) that allows us to retrieve a differentiable expression for the dynamics of the original OpenSim model, and can be natively interfaced with [CasADi](https://web.casadi.org/).

 ## Requirements
+Our code has been tested on Ubuntu 20.04.

-In order to run `BATON` you will need:
+In order to run BATON you will need:
-- an OpenSimAD Conda environment to run the biomechanics-aware optimizations.
-This can be set up following the instructions at https://github.com/antoinefalisse/opensimAD;
+- an OpenSimAD Conda environment to retrieve your differentiable OpenSim model.
+This can be set up following the instructions at https://github.com/antoinefalisse/opensimAD
+- OpenSim itself, available either through the official [Conda Package](https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/53116061/Conda+Package) or (preferably) a [local build](https://github.com/opensim-org/opensim-core/blob/main/scripts/build/opensim-core-linux-build-script.sh)
 - a ROS distribution (we tested our code with [ROS Noetic](http://wiki.ros.org/noetic));
-- a working version of our `iiwa-ros` repository, implementing the impedance controller for the KUKA LBR iiwa collaborative robotic arm that we used in our experiments.
-Please refer to https://gitlab.tudelft.nl/kuka-iiwa-7-cor-lab/iiwa_ros for obtaining and building it correctly.
-Note that this repository has quite a few dependency, so make sure to follow the [instalation instructions](https://gitlab.tudelft.nl/kuka-iiwa-7-cor-lab/iiwa_ros/-/blob/main/README.md).
+- a working version of our [`iiwa-impedance-control`](https://gitlab.tudelft.nl/nickymol/iiwa_impedance_control) package, implementing the impedance controller for the KUKA LBR iiwa collaborative robotic arm that we used in our experiments.
+Please refer to the project page for obtaining and building it correctly.
+Note that this repository has quite a few dependency, so make sure to follow the [set-up instructions](https://gitlab.tudelft.nl/nickymol/iiwa_impedance_control/-/tree/set_up_instructions?ref_type=heads).

+In terms of sensing hardware, we used the force/torque sensor Bota SenseONE to monitor contact wrenches between the human and the Kuka robot.

 ## Structure
 Our code is organized as follows:

-- [`Code`](https://github.com/itbellix/baton-robotic-rehab/tree/main/Code): this folder contains the code that you can run to explore the functionalities of `BATON` and reproduce its results, in simulation and on the Kuka robot (if you have previously installed the `iiwa-ros` repository).
-In particular:
-    - `launch` contains the launch files that start the ROS master and take care of bringing up the impedance controller modules, together with Gazebo for simulation
+- [`launch`](https://github.com/itbellix/baton-robotic-rehab/tree/main/launch) contains the launch file to start the ROS master and take care of bringing up the impedance controller modules, or Gazebo for simulation;
-    - `Python` contains the Python scripts specific to run `BATON` and reproduce our figures
+- [`scripts`](https://github.com/itbellix/baton-robotic-rehab/tree/main/scripts) contains the Python scripts specific to run the various modules of `BATON` and reproduce our figures

 - [`Musculoskeletal Models`](<https://github.com/itbellix/baton-robotic-rehab/tree/main/Musculoskeletal Models>): this folder contains the OpenSim models that we used with `BATON`.
 In particular, a reduced-order version of the [`thoracoscapular shoulder model`](https://simtk.org/projects/scapulothoracic) is considered, capturing the mobility of the glenohumeral joint and the musculo-tendon units spanning the joint.